airbornio/signed-web-apps/README.md

     `/signed-web-apps/lib/sw/serviceworker-stub.js` with a
     `Service-Worker-Allowed: /` header.

-    Alternatively, copy that file (or configure your server to serve it from) the root of your domain, and update the url in step 2.
+    Alternatively, copy that file to the root of your domain, and update the url in step 2.

 4. Configure your server to serve with every file a header named `X-GitHub-Commit` containing the current git commit hash, which you